John-MustangGT/envoy-exporter/README.md

 1. **XML Configuration**: Reads user credentials, Envoy details, and query URLs from an XML file
 2. **Token Management**: Automatically handles Enphase authentication and token renewal
 3. **Prometheus Metrics**: Serves metrics at `/metrics` endpoint in Prometheus format
-4. **Multiple Endpoints**: Supports all the query types from your shell script
+4. **Multiple Endpoints**: Supports all the query types from the original shell script
 5. **Health Monitoring**: Provides `/health` endpoint for monitoring

 ### **Program Structure:**